cliffhall/in-app-pro-shop/README.md

 An Ethereum blockchain-based system for in-app purchases implemented as ERC-721 non-fungible tokens.

 ## Status
-Work in progress.
+* Fully open-sourced.

-Next step is deploying to Ropsten or Rinkby testnet.
-Meanwhile developers can run locally on Ganache to integrate with their apps or games.
-Video(s) to help with that coming soon.
-Feedback welcome!
+* Deployed to Ropsten testnet.
+* Developers can run locally on Ganache to integrate with their apps or games.

+Omitted is the approach to making tokens unique.
+This can be done in a number of was, and so this project does not offer a prescriptive solution, since your each project may have different requirements.

 ## Goal
 In-App Pro Shop aims to help Ethereum developers easily support in-app